Ask CPAG Online - How should you apply for a UC Alternative Payment Arrangement?

 You may want to check that your application has been received and is being dealt with after a few days (particularly if you made your application in person or by telephone) by ringing the UC Helpline, and may need to 'chase up' the DWP for a decision within a reasonable period.

 What evidence should you provide?

 You will need to explain why you need an APA when you make your application.
-You should be ready to state your grounds if you apply in person or by telephone, or set them out in writing in your letter or in the box provided on form UC129.
 Supporting evidence from, for example, a support worker, social worker or landlord could help your case, depending on the circumstances.

 See When can you get an Alternative Payment Arrangment? for details of the criteria you will need to satisfy.
 If your circumstances are covered by the Guidance, you could point this out, but otherwise you could refer to the law and show why an APA would help you and be in the best interests of yourself and / or your family.

 Where you, or your landlord, is requesting a 'managed payment', the DWP will normally require proof of your rent arrears (e.g. a rent book or rent statement showing the amount of rent payable and the amount outstanding) and a full breakdown of how the arrears have been calculated and over what period.